MichaelAllenMiller/aws-serverless-tokenization/README.md

 {"message": "Payment Submitted Successfully", "CreditCard Charged": "0000-0000-0000-0000"}
 ````

-Application has created the customer order with required details and saved the plain text information (generated credit card token) in DynamoDB table called `CustomerOrdeTable` and encrypted `CreditCard` information is stored in another DynamoDB table called `CreditCardTokenizerTable`.
+Application has created the customer order with required details and saved the plain text information (generated credit card token) in DynamoDB table called `CustomerOrdeTable` and encrypted `CreditCard` information is stored in another DynamoDB table called `TokenTable`.
 Now, check the values in both the tables to see what items are stored.

 **Step 6.12** Get the items stored in `CustomerOrdeTable`